move-up-icon

 Yes.
 But not all NFTs are bridgeable.
 Developers must use a specialized NFT contract to enable this functionality.
 Next to that, the NFT must consist of two bridge contracts, deployed on both L1 and L2.
 Bridging an NFT to Boba takes several minutes, and bridging an NFT from Boba back to L1 takes 7 days.
 Learn more on how to bridge NFTs.

-Can I play games on Boba?
+Can I play games on Boba Network?

 Yes.
 Boba created a Web3 gaming section where players can play web based games, have full control over their in-game items, collectibles and NFTs.
 Check out our games.